Evaluate more in depth the android_frameworks_opt_telephony_ril_ofono RIL

 It could enable to use ofono on Android.

-Updated by Denis 'GNUtoo' Carikli 24 days ago
+Updated by Denis 'GNUtoo' Carikli over 4 years ago

 - Look if the BuildRilWrapper.java uses introspection to build the API between the Framework and android_frameworks_opt_telephony_ril_ofono (See the Official documentation for more background information) and evaluate how sustainable this is (how much maintenance would it need over time).